CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/blob/master/EncryptionFormat.md

 #### Jonathan
-Worked on the ability to encrypt and decrypt a file as well as further researched the decryption process.
+Further researched the decryption process in terms of improvment of the AES-256 encryption/decryption process.
+However I was unable to improve the process.
+The process we currently have is effective.

 - A .md has been created (https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/blob/master/DecryptionFormat.md) discussing the methods and the benefits of the decryption we have chosen to use.